This page has been automatically translated. Please refer to the page in French if needed.

 - compulsory insurance and guarantee costs.

-If, at the time the loan is granted to you, the APR of the credit exceeds the rate of usury, the loan is called usurious.
+If, at the time the loan is granted, the APR of the loan exceeds the rate of wear and tear, the loan is called usurious.
 It is forbidden to grant a loan at a usurious rate.

 Please note

 The wear rate is reviewed every quarter.
-All updated wear rates are available on the Banque de France website.
+All updated wear rates are accessible on the Banque de France website.

 Additional topics